kcsheng/your-daily-5-minutes/README.md

   THEN I am able to read the news article for that headline

 - WHEN I view the music card<br>
-  THEN I am presented with the ability to preview the first song recommended song in a web playback
+  THEN I am presented with the ability to preview the first recommended song in a web playback

+- WHEN I revisit the site <br>
+  THEN I am able to bypass setting up preferences, as they have been memorised within each feature and I have a freedom to reset them anytime.

 ### Initial wireframes/ideas